 But by 1833 the literary supremacy of America had returned to New England and specifically, to Boston.
-Although the New York Knickerbocker School continued to write, after 1833 they added little to their reputation and attracted no noteworthy adherents to their number.
-Professor Cairns tells us that in New England ancestry back to the immigrants of the early seventeenth century.
+Although the New York Knicker-bocker School continued to write, after 1833 they added little to their reputation and attracted no noteworthy adherents to their number.
+Professor Cairns tells us that in New England a to a to the property of the property of The state of the s -17-51 ancestry back to the immigrants of the early seventeenth century.2